midhunkalarikkal/FullDomain/Notes/MongoDB.md

 `Consistency`
 --------------
 All the clients see the same view of data even right after update or delete

 `Availability`
 ---------------
 All clients can find a replica of data even in case of partial node failures

 `Partition tolerance`
 ----------------------
-It is a guarentee the system continue to operation even if there is a  network issue in the data center and some of the computers  are unreachable
+It is a guarentee the system continue to operate even if there is a  network issue in the data center and some of the computers are unreachable

 `Capped collection`
 --------------------